Skip to content

 Table of Contents

-• the financial assistance does not materially prejudice the interests of the company or its shareholders, or the company’s ability to pay its creditors;
+• the financial assistance must not materially prejudice the interests of the company or its shareholders, nor should it impair the company’s ability to pay its creditors.
+This should be confirmed by the board of directors;

 Front page of publication